What Distinguishes Dr. Ron's Krill Oil?

 Krill Oil, the Marine Stewardship Council, and Astaxanthin

-We strive to provide our customers with products that are optimally pure and effective.
-In the case of krill oil, what is unique about our krill oil?
+We strive to provide our customers with products that are pure and effective.
+What is unique about our krill oil?
 In a nutshell – purity, sustainability and forthright labeling.

 Our krill is taken from the pristine waters of the Antarctic Ocean.
 The oil is extracted in FDA approved facilities that adhere to strict GMP standards.
 Our policy of absolutely no additives guarantees a product that contains no impurities.